 Medical professional will respect confidentiality, regardless of age, as long as the patient is felt to be capable of understanding and of making an informed choice about the treatment and/or advice.

 A patient is deemed to have the capacity to make informed consent if they can:

 3. Make an informed choice

 You have the right to give or withhold consent to all or any part of proposed treatment or care.
 We will respect your right of choice

 Confidentiality may only be broken in situations when the health, safety or welfare of the patient or others, would be at grave risk or serious harm, and if disclosure to an appropriate person would prevent this.

 The decision whether to break confidentiality depends on the current or potential harm, not on the age of the patient.

 For further information please read our leaflet – “How we use information” which is available at reception.

 The practice is registered with the Information Commissioner, who holds a description of the data collected and retained by the practice.
-Our nominated Data Controller is Winifred McLaren.
+Our nominated Data Controller is Sue Lawson.
 All information is held, retained and destroyed in accordance with NHS guidelines.